Security and privacy

 The app doesn't send your password with every message to the agent.
 What it sends, when the operation requires it, is the derived key in the X-User-Encryption-Key header, inside the HTTPS/TLS connection.
 The backend uses it to decrypt or encrypt protected content during that specific operation.

-- the password is only used for setup, unlock, change, or reset
+- the password is used only for configuration, unlock, change, or reset

 - the derived key is used for normal operations on protected content